 After logging in to the Web Client, you see the Overview page.
 It usually contains a dashboard showing a summary of the current tickets.
-The dashboard consists of different widgets, which can be grouped in one or more tabs.
+The dashboard consists of different widgets, mostly charts and tables.
+The widgets can be grouped in one or more tabs.
 The actual content and layout of the dashboard depend on the individual configuration of your CM system.